Q. What age can my child start playing for Dunkers?

-In addition to your season pass, you will need to purchase a new club reversible singlet at the price of $60 if you haven’t already done so for Summer season 2017/18.
+In addition to your season fees, you will need to purchase a new club reversible singlet at the price of $60.
 Shorts are $40.

 Q.What is the club’s uniform, do I have to wear one and how do I get it?

 A. Dunkers has compulsory reversible singlet and shorts.
 The uniform must be worn at all Saturday games.
 Uniforms are ordered each season and take up to 4 weeks to arrive (hence why is says backorder when you place your order).
 Head over to the Shop to order one today.

 Basketball shoes or sturdy sneakers are to be worn during training and games.